jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

     :width: 100%

 4. In a Von Neumann architecture, can I treat any piece of data as an instruction?
-5. RISC architectures tend to take significantly more instructions to run a program, compared to the same instruction in a CISC architecture.
+5. RISC architectures tend to take significantly more instructions to run a program, compared to the same program in a CISC architecture.
 Why are RISC architectures able to run programs faster than CISC architectures, despite the above?
 6. Do we need random back-off in a centralized arbitration mechanism for a bus?
 7. Name two changes we need to make to a computer in order to support interrupts.
 8. Is a "hard drive data ready" interrupt synchronous or asynchronous?